xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 there can also be local data pushed onto the stack, and  it, too, returns when it's needed.

-For example,  function  Expression  contains  a  local  parameter called  Value, which it fills by a call to Term.
-Suppose, in its next call to  Term  for  the  second  argument,  that  Term calls Factor, which recursively  calls  Expression  again.
-That "instance" of Expression gets another value for its  copy  of Value.
+For example,  function  `Expression`  contains  a  local  parameter called  `Value`, which it fills by a call to `Term`.
+Suppose, in its next call to  `Term`  for  the  second  argument,  that  `Term` calls `Factor`, which recursively  calls  `Expression`  again.
+That "instance" of `Expression` gets another value for its  copy  of `Value`.
-What happens  to  the  first  Value?
+What happens  to  the  first  `Value`?
 Answer: it's still on the stack, and  will  be  there  again  when  we return from our call sequence.